ckhilpisch/I_Work_Out/README.md

 ## <div align="center"><a name="usage"> **Usage** :</a></div>

-When the user loads the page, they should be given the option to create a new workout or continue with their last workout.
+When the user loads the page, the user is given the option to create a new workout or continue with the last workout.

-The user should be able to:
+The user can:

   * Add exercises to the most recent workout plan.

+  * View the total duration of the last workout.

   * Add new exercises to a new workout plan.